mattcullenmeyer/github-server-and-client/README.md

 Get started by cloning the repo:
 `$ git clone https://github.com/mattcullenmeyer/github-stargazer-server.git`

-Navigate to the root directory of the project and enter the following command:
+Once cloned, navigate to the root directory of the project:
-`$ git mod init github.com/mattcullenmeyer/github-stargazer-server`
+`$ cd github-stargazer-server`

 ### Running the Server

-Once cloned, you can build and run the server as a docker container.
+You can build and run the server as a docker container.
 Run the following commands in the root directory of the project:
 `$ docker build -t github-server .`
 `$ docker run -it -p 8080:8080 github-server`